kj3moraes/movieclip/README.md

 # movieclip

 This repository is an experiment in contrastive learning and how it can be applied to something I like a lot - movies.
 What if we can train models to recognize cinematographic styles from training on movie scenes?
-This is what I try to solve in this [experiment]().
+This is what I try to solve in this experiment.

 The repo is divided into 2 parts:

-- [Dataset](#dataset) contains code for how the dataset is generated.
-The dataset is published to HuggingFace.
+- [Dataset](#dataset) contains code for how the Moviescene dataset is generated.
+The dataset is published to S3.
 - [Model](#model) - contains a Jupyter notebook exported from Colab where I trained the model.

 More information about these are present in their respective directories.

 ## Dataset

-The dataset is specified in the [dataset/](./dataset/) directory.
-The README file in that directory shows how to replicate the download process.
-To use the dataset you can simply do
+The code to generate the Moviescene dataset, The README file in that directory shows how to replicate the download process and how to use the dataset.
+To download the dataset do

 ```bash
 wget https://moviescene-dataset.s3.us-east-2.amazonaws.com/moviescene_2024_01.zip